LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 The structure of ``ion(:).temperature(:)`` and ``ion(:).density(:)``
-nodes is identical to the same-name nodes found in ``electrons`` node and is presented in previous section `2.1.1.2.1`_.
+nodes is identical to the same-name nodes found in ``electrons`` node and is presented in previous section :ref:`parag-ids_ggd_electrons`.

 .. _fig-ids_edgeprofiles_ggd_ion: